Definitions of Test Conditions for High Voltage Aerospace Systems Using the IAGOS Atmospheric Dataset

-Aerospace electrical systems are continuing to increase their voltage levels to meet the on-board power demands of more-electric aircrafts (MEAs) where hydraulic and pneumatic systems are replaced with electrical equivalents.
-Higher power demands are leading to the use of higher voltages and as such it is essential to explore the behaviour of the insulation system in the aerospace environment.
-This degradation takes place in situations where equipment can be exposed to an aerospace environment consisting of operating temperatures up to 250°C or as low as - 50 °C, varying air pressure, humidity and ozone.
-Understanding the impact of these variables on the ageing of high voltage insulation systems is crucial in predicting lifetime over the service life of an aircraft.
-This paper describes the results derived from an analysis of data within the In-service Aircraft for a Global Observing System (IAGOS) database.
-This database includes 47,000 flight profiles.
+Aerospace electrical systems are continuing to increase their voltage levels to meet the on-board power demands of more-electric aircraft (MEA) where hydraulic and pneumatic systems are replaced with electrical equivalents.
+This trend will only continue as hybrid and all- electric aircraft are developed.
+These higher power demands require the use of higher voltages and as such it is essential to explore the behaviour of the insulation system in the aerospace environment.
+This insulation must operate in an environment where the operating temperatures range from 250°C to -65°C, the air pressure is around one tenth of that at ground level and where the levels of humidity and ozone vary rapidly.
+Understanding the impact of these variables on aircraft high voltage insulation systems is crucial in predicting their behaviour and lifetime.